War of the Romantics: Liszt, Wagner, and their followers

 The key figure on the Weimar ("New German") side was Franz Liszt.
 The other leading composer of the group was Richard Wagner.
 Other notable figures siding with Liszt were the critic Richard Pohl and composers Felix Draeseke, Julius Reubke, Karl Klindworth, William Mason and Peter Cornelius.
-The composer and pianist Hans von Bülow supported the Liszt-Wagner side until his wife, Liszt's daughter Cosima, left him for Wagner; he then switched his allegiance to Brahms.
+The conductor, composer and pianist Hans von Bülow initially supported the Liszt-Wagner side until his wife, Liszt's daughter Cosima, left him for Wagner; he then switched his allegiance to Brahms.
 It was Bülow who called Brahms the third of the Three Bs and dubbed that composer's First Symphony "The Tenth," after Beethoven's nine.
 Pohl, brought by Liszt to serve as Weimar's unofficial critic-in-residence, championed Liszt, Berlioz and Wagner in print.
 He also took Eduard Hanslick to task for claiming music could not be programmatic.

 There were several attempts, with Liszt at the centre, to create a lasting and formal society.
 The Neu-Weimar-Verein was one attempt to form a club.
 It lasted a few years and published minutes of their meetings.
 The Tonkünstler-Versammlung (Congress of Musical Artists), which first met in Leipzig in June 1859, was a more successful attempt at forming an organization.
 (See New German School.)
 It eventually led to the founding in 1861 of the Allgemeiner Deutscher Musikverein (ADMV), the 'United German Musical Union', which espoused Liszt's musical enthusiasms.

 Though Austrian composer Anton Bruckner took no part in the debate between conservatives and progressives, his symphonies were seen as part of the latter due to their advanced harmony, massive orchestration and extended time-scale.
 His adulation for Wagner, which included the dedication of his Third Symphony and the quotes from Wagner's operas incorporated into that work, helped cement this impression.